QPThree/statement-analyzer/README.md

 ## Description

 The Statement-Analyzer will look at a users credit card statement and give the user visuals of their spending for the month.
-Version 1.0.0 gives the user a categorical pie chart of their spending.
+Version 1.0.0 gives the user 3 outputs: Pie chart, scatter plot, and top 5 expenses.

 ## Tech